 Ten uninfested pristine cowpea seeds each were randomly selected from the lots of legume.
-There were treated separately each with the slow release pelletized edible essential oils at the dosage rate that was determined during the test for Lethal Concentration {LC50} (Probit analyses).
-The seeds were put in a 50 ml Kilner jar held in place with a lid and exposed to the slow release pelletized edible essential oil for a 10 day period before being removed.
-The cowpea seeds were put on a cotton wool wetted with distilled water in a 9 cm diameter Petri dish and cover with a lid.
+They were treated separately, each with the slow release pelletized edible essential oils at the dosage rate that was determined during the test for Lethal Concentration {LC50} (Probit analyses).
+The seeds were put in a 50 ml Kilner jar held in place with a lid and exposed to the slow release pelletized edible essential oil for a 10-day period before being removed.
+The cowpea seeds were put on a cotton wool wetted with distilled water in a 9 cm diameter Petri dish and covered with a lid.
 The cotton wool was sufficiently wetted each day for 5 days.
-On day 6, the number of seeds that germinate were counted and expressed as a percentage of the total number of seeds in each dish.
+On day 6, the number of seeds that germinated was counted and expressed as a percentage of the total number of seeds in each dish.
 The germination viability test was carried out in a completely randomized design and replicated three times under laboratory conditions.
-And germination percentage was calculated using the formula described by Olisa et al. (2010) as follows:
+The germination percentage was calculated using the formula described by Olisa et al. (2010) as follows:

 Germination = Total number of emerged seedlings ×100